Didainius/go-vcloud-director/README.md

 ## Authentication

-You can authenticate to the vCD in three ways:
+You can authenticate to the vCD in four ways:

 * With a System Administration user and password (`administrator@system`)
 * With an Organization user and password (`tenant-admin@org-name`)
 * With an authorization token
+* SAML user and password (works with ADFS as IdP using WS-TRUST endpoint "/adfs/services/trust/13/usernamemixed").
+You can find usage example in `samples/saml_auth_adfs`

 For the first two methods, you use: